• Lemon Law in Maine

 • (207) 626-8848 or (800) 436-2131 (toll-free in Maine only)

-3. Send written notice (Final Repair Notice) to the manufacturer by certified mail with a return receipt.
+• Send written notice (Final Opportunity to Repair Notice) to the manufacturer by certified mail with a return receipt.
 This notifies the manufacturer that you're applying for Lemon Law arbitration and that you are giving them a final opportunity to repair the problems.
 A form letter for this purpose will be sent to you with the application.

-4. Allow the manufacturer at least seven business days after receipt of your Final Opportunity to Repair letter to make the necessary repair.
-(You may withdraw your vehicle after this seven-day day period has ended.)
+• Allow the manufacturer at least 7 business days after receipt of your Final Opportunity to Repair letter to make the necessary repair.
+(You may withdraw your vehicle after 7 business days.)

-5. If the defect(s) were not corrected by the final repair attempt, or if the defect recurs and you want an arbitration hearing, do not repair the vehicle―it's your evidence.
-File your Lemon Law application before the vehicle is three years old and before the manufacturer's warranty expires.
+• If the defect(s) were not corrected by the final repair attempt, or if the defect recurs and you want an arbitration hearing, do not repair the vehicle―it's your evidence.
+File your Lemon Law application as soon as possible.

-• You have attempted to repair the defect at least once before 18,000 miles.
+• You have attempted to repair the defect before 3 years or 18,000 miles.

 • The defect is substantial and impairs the vehicle's use, safety, or value.